TheSilvered/nest/docs/c_api/c_api-map.md

 **Description:**

 Inserts or modifies a value in the map.
+Adds a reference to both the key and the value.

 **Parameters:**